dhairyam20/dhairyam20/README.md

 - 👨‍💻 All of my projects are available at my Github Profile
 - 📫 How to reach me - Email : thedhairya38@gmail.com
 - ⚡ Fun fact: I am a very curious person.
-- I want to be a Full Stack Hardware and Software engineer.
-- I also want to be a Professor and researcher in some prestigious university.